How to quickly fix Mac Bluetooth not working

 The good news is that Bluetooth devices that came with your Mac are already pre-paired and should connect automatically when turned on.
 In case you’ve bought an Apple Bluetooth device separately, here’s how to pair it with your Mac:

-3. Go to System Preferences ➙ Bluetooth ➙ Turn Bluetooth On
+3. Go to System Settings ➙ Bluetooth ➙ Turn Bluetooth on.

 The problem with such automatic connection is that there’s no indication your device has actually been paired.
 You might receive a notification that your AirPods have been paired, but it often arrives too late and doesn’t work with all devices (especially the non-Apple ones); not to mention you might have your notifications disabled.
 Then, there’s the annoying problem of automatically switching AirPods between your devices (let’s say, iPhone and Mac).

-The most transparent way of connecting Bluetooth devices to Mac is using AirBuddy
+The most transparent way of connecting Bluetooth devices to Mac I prefer is AirBuddy

 3. Click to connect your device.